SQiShER/java-object-diff/README.md

 * Generates a graph of your object, in which each node provides information about the changes and accessors to read and write the value on any instance of the given type.
 * Visitor-support allows you to extract and modify exactly what you want.
 * Designed to work with any kind of object out-of-the-box.
+* Makes dealing with Collections and Maps very easy.
 * Properties can be categorized, to easily compare or merge specific subsets.
 (This is very useful for databases like [MongoDB](http://www.mongodb.org/) that support [atomic property operations](http://www.mongodb.org/display/DOCS/Atomic+Operations).)
 * Comparison can be improved and customized via annotations and/or configuration API.
 * No annotations needed.
 (However, they exist for your convenience.)